jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 - Consider the filter and image section as vectors
 - Applying the filter can be interpreted as computing the dot product between the filter and the local image patch

-The correlation is then normalized to between -1 and 1, where 1 is the value when the filter and image region are identical.
+The correlation is then normalized to between -1 and 1 using cosine similarity, where 1 is the value when the filter and image region are identical.
 This process is essentially finding the cosine similarity between template and local image neighbourhood

 $$\cos\theta = \frac{a \cdot b}{|a||b|} = \frac{a \cdot b}{\sqrt{(a \cdot a)(b \cdot b)}} = \frac{a}{|a|} \frac{b}{|b|}$$